Is Ushuaia worth it?

 Shuttle buses leave at scheduled times from the port to major sites like the national park and trailheads.

-Taxis are very affordable and can bring you to trailheads outside of town and pick you up after, guided tours are top notch, and hiking in the national park is actually easier without a car!
+Taxis and uber are plentiful, guided tours are top notch, and hiking in the national park is actually easier without a car.

 How long should you spend in Ushuaia?